khnfarha1987/Readme-Generator-node.js/README.md

   * This README file was created with this app, however manual changes have been added.
 We can see all the changes "generated-READMe.md" file.

-  # Image Links of this Project:
+# Image Link of this Project:
  ![alt](./images/img-1.png)

 # Video Links of this Project: